Alternative rock and post-punk perfect for those who want their inner rebellious voice to be awoken (and love sweat and loud music)

-Hedonistic Hastings quartet Kid Kapichi are setting the scene alight with their riff-filled, riotous rock music that promises to kick you even when you are down.
+Since their formation in 2014 the hedonistic Hastings quartet Kid Kapichi (Jack Wilson, Ben Beetham, George Macdonald and Eddie Lewis) are setting the scene alight with their riff-filled, riotous rock music that promises to kick you even when you are down.
 Mosh-pits and melodies galore, the band’s live shows are equally as electrifying as their music; having played a run of shows around the country, the charming lads sure are making their mark in music.

 Featuring hit singles like ‘Death Dips’ and ‘2019’, the band’s 2019 EP Sugar Tax is packed full of hard-hitting percussion and delicious shouty vocals.
 If you fancy a good old punk rock tune, Kid Kapichi are one to look out for – their music will make your blood boils like no others.

 FOR THOSE THAT HAVEN’T HEARD OF YOU BEFORE, DESCRIBE YOUR SOUND IN THREE WORDS:

 WHERE DOES YOUR NAME KID KAPICHI COME FROM?

 BEN: When we were in one of our first ever studio sessions before we had a name, there was a fucked up vocal loop on repeat that sounded like ‘kidkapiich-kidkapiich-kidkapiich’ and in the midst of coming up blank for names for ages, one of us just said ‘how about Kid Kapichi?’ and it just stuck JACK: Plus we thought we’d be the only thing that came up when you searched it, the only problem is nobody can spell it – we didn’t really think that through.